Future & Ethical Branding

 Let’s take a look at some of the standout benefits:

-- Symbol Management: One of the killer features of Sketch is its use of symbols.
+• Symbol Management: One of Sketch’s killer features is its symbol management.
 Designers can create reusable components, which saves time and maintains consistency across projects.
-Imagine being able to change a button style in one place, and it updates everywhere else—that's got to save so much time on more significant projects!
+Imagine being able to change a button style in one place and have it update everywhere else—that’s got to save so much time on more significant projects!

-- Lightweight Performance: Sketch is lightweight compared to some of its competitors.
-This means it runs smoothly, even on older machines, ensuring you're always in the flow when creativity strikes.
+• Lightweight Performance: Sketch is lighter than some of its competitors.
+This means it runs smoothly, even on older machines, ensuring you’re always in the flow when creativity strikes.

 Overall, Sketch filled in some gaps in the creative suite with new ideas and shook up the industry.
-Like with Adobe, they moved into monthly subscriptions but have discounts if you pay for the whole year in advance—get it and forget about pricing for 12 months.
+Like with Adobe, they moved to monthly subscriptions, but you can get discounts if you pay for the whole year in advance—get it and forget about pricing for 12 months.

 Integrations and Plugins for Designers

-Sketch has something I wish Adobe did better—plugins and add-ons.
-Adding many specific tools helps with repetitive tasks or simply adding functionality without bloating the software.
+Sketch has something Adobe could do better—plugins and add-ons.
+Adding many specific tools helps with repetitive tasks or simply adds functionality without bloating the software.
 You essentially tailor it to your needs.

 Here’s what you need to know about Sketch’s integrations:

-- Integration with Collaboration Tools: Collaborate effectively with integrations like Slack or Zeplin.
-You can push designs directly to these platforms for easier communication with your team or clients.
+• Integration with Collaboration Tools: Collaborate effectively with integrations like Slack or Zeplin.
+You can push designs directly to these platforms to make communication with your team or clients easier.
 I often used Slack notifications to update my team on new design iterations.

 Sketch is a really robust platform that empowers designers—especially in the digital space.
 Its user-friendly interface and powerful integrations allow you to focus on what truly matters—creating exceptional designs.
 If you haven’t tried it yet, it’s worth checking out!